axel-op/dart-package-analyzer/README.md

 You must include the `actions/checkout` step in your workflow.
 You **don't** need to run `pub get` or build a Dart container before.

+This action uses its own Dart container.
+I recommend you to run it in a separate job, as [jobs run in parallel](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs).

 Here's an example:

 ```yml